Anne Liu Kellor

 How does coaching differ from editing?

 While many editors can give you feedback on the craft of your writing, oftentimes what gets in the way of a writer’s progress are: ideas the writer has about the value of their voice and story; fear of other’s judgment; patterns of procrastination and perfectionism; or concerns over time and money.
-These blocks are intimately related to our capitalistic, patriarchal society and ideas that we are “not good enough” or that there are not enough resources for everyone to have a voice and to create.
-As a coach I will help you to identify some of your core beliefs that may hinder your progress in establishing your own thriving writing practice.
+These blocks are intimately related to our capitalistic, patriarchal society and ideas that we are “not good enough” or that there are not enough resources for everyone to share their voice and to create.
+As a coach I can help you to identify some of your core beliefs that may hinder your progress in establishing your own thriving writing practice.
 I can help you tap into why you love to write, why it is valuable to set your own standards of “success,” and what gets in the way of embracing the practices that give you life.

 Do you edit full manuscripts?